Janet Sheen

 Janet Elizabeth Templeton (born July 8, 1944), known professionally as Janet Sheen, is an American actress.

 Career

 In 1983, she played the role of Elaine de Kooning in the miniseries Kennedy.
 She also appeared in the film Rated X as a nurse, though she was not mentioned in the final credits.

 In 1989, she was associate producer of the film Beverly Hills Brats.
 In 2010, she was executive producer of The Way.

 Personal life

-In 2000, while a guest on the Rosie O’Donnell show, Martin Sheen told another guest, Maria Bellamy from Eastern Kentucky, that his wife Janet was from a neighboring county (Magoffin County, KY).

 As a college student at The New School for Social Research in New York City, she met her future husband, Martin Sheen.
 They married in December 1961, and have four children (three sons and one daughter): Emilio Estevez, Renée Estevez, Ramon Estevez, and Charlie Sheen.
 All four are actors.